dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-1/README.md

 ```

 ### 4. Web API: REST - SOAP (protocol)
-Simple Object Access Protocol (SOAP) and Representational State Transfer (REST)

-A Web API is a development in web services where emphasis has been moving to simpler representational state transfer (REST) based communications.[4]
-Restful APIs do not require XML-based web service protocols (SOAP and WSDL) to support their interfaces
+A Web API is a development in web services which implemented as Simple Object Access Protocol (SOAP) either as representational state transfer (REST) based communications.
+Web services make functional building-blocks accessible over standard Internet protocols independent of platforms and programming languages.
+All web-applications with decoupled functionality from the presentation of the application and moved to a web-services layer (API) are consist an implementation of an SOA methodology.

 Discuss SOA best practices.